ngageoint/hootenanny/README.md

 For larger datasets, Hootenanny can be used standalone or as an inital step in conjunction with a crowd sourced [campaign](https://tasks.hotosm.org/) to conflate new data into your dataset.
 You will find that the conflation automation provided by Hootenanny saves effort overall, and that most inaccuracies in the conflated output are a small subset of the input data which end up being flagged for human review so they may later be manually corrected.

 # Scalability
 Hootenanny currently does not strive to conflate data at the global level.
-An earlier implementation of Hootenanny supported a map/reduce architecture that was capable of global conflation for some data types but was shelved due to general lack of interest and the maintenance costs to support the capability (so the conflation algorithms are capable of supporting distributed computing, with some limitations).
+An earlier implementation of Hootenanny supported a map-reduce architecture that was capable of global conflation for some data types but was shelved due to general lack of interest and the maintenance costs to support the capability (so some of the conflation algorithms are actually capable of supporting distributed computing...with some limitations).

 Hootenanny generally can scale well running on a single machine from the larger city level up to the smaller country level, depending on the density of the data being conflated and the RAM available on the machine.

 # Configuration